 Proof of life after death…?
 It’s all a matter of faith — or lack of it, experts say.
 But is that really true?
+An unanswered question… answered.

-Proof of Life After Death: A Summary
+Proof of Life After Death: Upfront

 - Dr. Michael Newton tripped over a universe of life suspended between lives, using regression therapy.
 Since, thousands of documented histories, recorded by licensed practitioners, have been compiled.

-Life After Death: Demanding Standards for Proof
+Life After Death: Setting High Standards for Proof

 It’s one of our great mysteries.
 Proof of life after death demands solid evidence, lots of it.